 One of the fastest ways to make six figures in today’s economy is to learn iOS development.

 That being said, not everyone is going to be successful in making iPhone apps because it’s a difficult skill to acquire but that’s exactly why it’s so lucrative.

 If you’re up for the challenge of learning to build your own iPhone and iPad apps then you can launch your career as an iOS developer through the University of Toronto’s 4-part iOS App Development with Swift Specialization, which takes about 6 months to complete.

 2. Android App Developer

 While iOS development may sound sexier to the Apple crowd, the demand for Android developers is growing just as fast (if not faster).
-The latest version of the OS is Android 10, which was released in September of 2019.
+The latest version of the OS is Android 13, which was released on August 15th, 2022.

 If you want to learn how to become an Android App Developer through online training, Vanderbilt University has a 4-part Android App Development Specialization that takes about 4 months to complete.